sustainabilitywizards/sustainablewizards/README.md

 <br>

-This project seeks to help individuals and households track their expenses in water, energy, and food consumptions and ways to reduce their energy consumptions.
-The program takes data from water, energy, and food bills, including the amount of energy used and where it was used, and provides a report that summarizes the resource usage.
+This project seeks to help individuals and households track their expenses in water, energy, and food consumptions and give them ways to reduce their resource consumptions.
+The program takes data from water, energy, and food bills, including the ways and where they were used, and provides a report that summarizes the resource usage.
+Additionally, it will also help households manage their monthly income smartly by providing them detailed ways on how they should spend their money.
+The program will serve as the budget planner of the household's expenditure.
 <br>

 ## 🔑 **Significance:**